Doraluna-analytics/Doraluna-analytics/README.md

 ### About Me:
 🔭 I’m currently looking for data analyst role.
+🏆 Selected in top 10% of Data analytics applicants.
-🌱 I’m currently deepening my knowledge learning Python.
+🌱 I’m currently learning Python.
-🚀
+🚀 I'm becoming a driver.
-👨‍💻
-🎯
-🏆
-⚡
+✨ "Love what you do and do what you love."
+👯 I would be happy to collaborate on challenging projects.
+⚡ Fun fact: I like to attend Meetups for learning & Conferences for Networking.

+### Contact:
+doraluna.analytics@gmail.com

 <!--
 **Doraluna-analytics/Doraluna-analytics** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.